OutSquareCapital/pyochain/docs/core-types-overview.md

 ### PyoIterable

 `PyoIterable[I]` is the base mixin trait for all pyochain collection types.
 It combines `Pipeable` and `Checkable` traits with Python's `Iterable` protocol, providing unified methods across all collection types.
-All types below inherit from `PyoIterable`.

 ## Collections & Iterators